Welcome to our fifth blog in a series of articles exploring four ingredients to effective onboarding.

 UK unemployment is at its lowest level for over a decade, having fallen to just 4.8% (ONS).
 With the labour market’s remarkable recovery, competition for talent is fierce.
 Candidates can afford to be picky.
 And, it is now increasingly difficult for retailers to ensure they recruit and retain the best and the brightest from an ever-decreasing pool applicants.

-With employee engagement increasingly taking the lead as the metric of choice for HR and talent teams, the way new hires start their relationship with your organisation has never been more important; but who’s responsibility is it to ensure that the new hire is engaged and onboarded effectively?
+With employee engagement increasingly taking the lead as the metric of choice for HR and talent teams, the way new hires start their relationship with your organization has never been more important; but who’s responsibility is it to ensure that the new hire is engaged and onboarded effectively?